 When prompted, reply Y if you want to bring the PCE up to runlevel 5 while the database restore continues in the background.
 This makes all PCE features except Explorer available immediately, without having to wait for the restore to complete.

 If you do not choose to go to runlevel 5 at this time, you can do so later by running the following command on any node:

-'''

-sudo -u ilo-pce illumio-pce-ctl set-runlevel 5

 12. On any node, check the cluster status:

-'''